gguney/barista/README.md

 # Barista - Form Builder for Laravel

 It builds forms for you.
 Yeah, I know Laravel has built in form support yet this package make the process even simpler.
+It supports build forms from a DataModel.

 ### Requirements